 “Hills and valleys have a logic of their own.
 Why did Jack and Jill go up the hill?
 Sure, sure, a pail of water, probably orders from a parent.
 But wasn’t the reason so that Jack could break his crown and Jill come tumbling after?
 That’s what it usually is in literature.
 Who’s up and who’s down?
 Just what do up and down mean?…First think what’s down low or up high.
 Low: swamps, crowd, fog darkness….High: snow ice, purity….”

-How to Read Literature Like a Professor has chapters titles such as:
+Learning How to Read Books: How to Read Literature Like a Professor Chapter Titles

 - Every Trip is a Quest (Except When It’s Not)